Troubleshooting

 How do I troubleshoot the ALPON X4?

 Start from the physical layer and move up.
-Verify power first (15 V / 27 W USB-C PD, 9 to 30 V DC, or PoE+ on PoE-variant SKUs), confirm the Power and Connection LEDs report a healthy state, check network links (LTE Cat 4, Wi-Fi, dual Ethernet) in that order, verify GPIO Add-on activation through GPIO 21, and finally inspect ALPON X4 OS logs with journalctl -xe.
+Verify power first (15 V / 27 W USB-C PD, DC 9 V to 30 V, or PoE+ on PoE-variant SKUs), confirm the Power and Connection LEDs report a healthy state, check network links (LTE Cat 4, Wi-Fi, ETH/G, ETH) in that order, verify the GPIO Add-on rail is enabled with GPIO 21, and finally inspect ALPON X4 OS logs with journalctl -xe.

 Before you troubleshoot

-Most "dead on arrival" reports resolve with the supplied 15 V / 27 W USB-C PD adapter or a 9 to 30 V DC supply on the terminal block.
+Most "dead on arrival" reports resolve with a 15 V / 27 W USB-C PD adapter or a 9 V to 30 V DC supply on the terminal block.
 Standard 5 V phone chargers do not negotiate enough voltage to boot the Raspberry Pi CM4.
 Start every diagnostic here.

 Power